MetaMask/vite-react-ts-eip-6963/README.md

 The Example code repo above will help you create a simple implementation of EIP-6963 for detecting multiple injected providers (browser installed wallets (Externally Owned Accounts)) using ViteJS React + TypeScript.

+The crux of what we will be doing is implementing the interfaces outlined in the EIP and listening to `eip6963:announceProvider` events in our dapp and storing the returned providers so they can be used anywhere and at anytime in our dApp giving us the ability to  distinguish between providers.

+Here is a preview of what we will build:

 ![EIP-6963 React Demo](https://imgur.com/j79GvQ9.gif)

 ## The EIP-6963 Abstract